Manas-Kushwaha-99/PC-Hardware-Performance-Profiler/README.md

 # PC Hardware Performance Profiler

-A simple real-time PC hardware monitoring dashboard built with Python and Tkinter.
+A simple real-time PC hardware monitoring dashboard built with Python and Flet.
 This tool provides a graphical user interface to display live performance metrics of your computer's hardware.

 ## Preview